-Map of Globe, Where Spineless Cactus Can Be Grown
+Map of Globe, Where Cactus Can Be Grown

-Cactus can be grown close in along the coast of California, south to San Diego, in the great valleys of California, in a considerable part of Southern Arizona, Southern New Mexico, Southern Texas, Southern Louisiana and all along the Gulf and Atlantic Coast of the United States well up to South Carolina for about one hundred miles inland, more or less, according to elevation and other factors.
+Cactus can be grown close in along the coast of California, south to San Diego, in the great valleys of California, in a considerable part of Southern Arizona, Southern New Mexico, Southern Texas, Southern Louisiana and Florida.
 In a general way, this is the part of the United States best adapted for cactus culture.

-Maps of the Globe with cross lines indicating the northern and southern limits for the successful cultivation of the new Giant Burbank Cactus plants for fruit and forage; it will be observed that the whole continents of Africa and Australia, most of South America and the southern part of North America, Southern Europe and Asia and most of the thousands of islands of the seas are included in the territory where they can be grown; even this great territory, including more than three-fourths of the inhabitable land of the earth is being somewhat extended by the production of hardier varieties.
+Maps of the Globe with cross lines indicating the northern and southern limits for the successful cultivation of the new Burbank Cactus plants for fruit and forage; it will be observed that the whole continents of Africa and Australia, most of South America and the southern part of North America, Southern Europe and Asia and most of the thousands of islands of the seas are included in the territory where they can be grown; even this great territory, including more than three-fourths of the inhabitable land of the earth is being somewhat extended by the production of hardier varieties.
 This work is progressing slowly but very surely.

-[&]quot;Burbank's thornless cactus is certainly proving itself to be the modern vegetable marvel.
+"Burbank's thornless cactus is certainly proving itself to be the modern vegetable marvel.
 Nothing like it has ever been produced before.
-Its vitality surpasses the limit of belief, for nothing in the vegetable world has ever shown such wonderful resistant capacity, such reproductive powers, such exuberance of growth."-"Standard," Eureka, Cal.
+Its vitality surpasses the limit of belief, for nothing in the vegetable world has ever shown such wonderful resistant capacity, such reproductive powers, such exuberance of growth."- "Standard," Eureka, Cal.

-[&]quot;On one of our experimental farms, in this state, we have some of Mr. Burbank's thornless cactus growing side by side with the best varieties of the government's thornless cactus, distributed last spring.
+"On one of our experimental farms, in this State. we have some of Mr. Burbank's thornless cactus growing side by side with the best varieties of the government's thornless cactus, distributed last spring.

-[&]quot;The rate of increase on the part of the poorest of the Burbank cactus as compared to the best of the government cactus is about fifteen to one." -"Enterprise," Silver City, N. M.
+"The rate of increase on the part of the poorest of the Burbank cactus as compared to the best of the government cactus is about fifteen to one."-"Enterprise," Silver City, New Mexico.